PardisTaghavi/SwinMTL/README.md

 ----------------------------------------------------------------------------------------------
 ### Acknowledgments
-Special thanks to the authors of the following projects for laying the foundation of this project.
+Special thanks to the authors of the following projects for laying the foundation of this work.
 Our code relies on GLPDepth([Link](https://github.com/vinvino02/GLPDepth)) and MIM-Depth-Estimation([Link](https://github.com/SwinTransformer/MIM-Depth-Estimation?tab=readme-ov-file)) with the model code sourced from SwinTransformer([Link](https://github.com/microsoft/Swin-Transformer)).